 William F. Schulz (ed), The

-Phenomenon of Torture: Readings and Commentary
+Phenomenon of Torture: Readings and Commentary.
+University of Pennsylvania

 Press, 2007.
 389 pages. $34.95